Spin superfluidity and magnon BEC: Beyond magnon BEC: Suhl instability of coherent precession

 \subsection{Catastrophic relaxation of magnon BEC}

 The instability of BEC which we discuss here is applicable only to the BEC of magnon quasiparticles, and is irrelevant for atomic condensates.
 For quasiparticles the $U(1)$ symmetry is not strictly conserved.
 For magnetic subsystem, this is the $SO(2)$ symmetry with respect to spin rotations in the plane perpendicular to magnetic field, and it is violated by spin-orbit interactions.
 The magnon BEC is a time dependent process, and it may experience instabilities which do not occur in equilibrium condensates of stable particles.
 In 1989 it was found that the original magnon condensate -- the HPD state -- abruptly looses its stability below about 0.4 T$_c$ \cite{Catastropha}.
 This was called the catastrophic relaxation.
-This phenomenon was left unexplained for a long time until the reason was established: in the low-temperature regime, where dissipation becomes sufficiently small, the Suhl instability destroys the homogeneous precession \cite{Catastroph1,Catastroph2,Catastroph3}.
-This is the parametric instability, which leads to decay of HPD due to the parametric amplification of spin wave modes.
-The latter modes are different from the magnons which we discuss here: they represent another branch of the collective modes of superfluid $^3$He-B. The instability occurs because the spin-orbit interactions violate the $U(1)$ symmetry.
+This phenomenon was left unexplained for a long time.